Manhunt for escaped Alabama inmate, jailer ends in Indiana

 EVANSVILLE, Ind.
 (WEHT) – The manhunt has ended for an escaped Alabama inmate and wanted corrections officer, law enforcement officials announced Monday.

-Witnesses say a man matching the description of Casey White, including a large tattoo on his right forearm, was seen on surveillance video at a car wash in the 2000 block of South Weinbach in Evansville.
-U.S. Marshals say investigators were notified Sunday night that a 2006 Ford F-150 was discovered at the car wash.
+Earlier in the day, surveillance images were released of a man matching the description of Casey White, including a large tattoo on his right forearm, from a car wash in Evansville.
+U.S. Marshals said investigators were notified Sunday night that a 2006 Ford F-150 was discovered at the car wash.

 The time stamp on the video appears to show May 3 as the date, but authorities have not confirmed when the video was recorded or if the man in the video is Casey White.
 No female is seen in the surveillance pictures provided by authorities, included below.

-The car wash manager told Nexstar’s WATE that a woman who looked like Vicky White was also there, and that they abandoned one vehicle and got into another.
+The car wash manager told WHNT that a woman who looked like Vicky White was also there, and that they abandoned one vehicle and got into another.

 This story is developing.
 Check back for details.